joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/04/us/elections/texas-congressional-district-32.html

 **Who drafted better?
 Dueling 49ers mocks start with same speedy guy at pick 27**\
-`There was a common thread between 49ers beatwriters: a heavy helping of edge rush and receiver with a generous side of offensive lineman.`\
+`There was a common thread between 49ers beat writers: a heavy helping of edge rush and receiver with a generous side of offensive lineman.`\
 https://nytimes.com/athletic/7084557/2026/03/04/dueling-49ers-mock-drafts-cashius-howell/

 **Should Packers select O-line with their first pick?
 Dane Brugler mock draft reaction**\